rassarg/RASSAR324_FTO2401_GROUPA2_Rasheeda-Sarguro_CDV01/README.md

     - Extensive customer service background
     - Quick, visual learner
     - Good at spotting areas of improvement
+    - Great at working in a team or independently

     Identify skills you need to develop or improve:
     - Javascript
     - Math-based data and functions
+    - Reading long, text-based information

 2. **Interests and Values**: